 Book review: Ghostland: An American History in Haunted Places

 Ghostland is a perfect October read.
 It’s hard to find a nonfiction book about ghosts and hauntings that’s not an utter cheeseball groanfest.
-And although it’s sometimes (sometimes!) fun to watch ridiculous, guilty pleasure TV shows about spookiness (I mean, we have networks devoted to the genre – I came across a show entirely about Amish hauntings last time I was home, make of that what you will) books in that breathless, sensationalist style don’t do it for me.
+And although it’s sometimes (sometimes!) fun to watch ridiculous, guilty pleasure TV shows about spookiness (I mean, we have networks devoted to the genre – I came across a show entirely about Amish hauntings, make of that what you will) books in that breathless, sensationalist style don’t do it for me.
 But this is beautifully written, with more of an intellectual, scientific inclination.
 In fact, it’s heavily focused on debunking.

 Author Colin Dickey highlights a variety of famous, infamous, and lesser known American hauntings across the country, and in most cases is able to reason out sensible explanations for even some of the most famous cases through historical research of his own and others, current events of the time, science, and social psychology.
 There are still some loose ends, and maybe it’s even a little disappointing to read such logical evidence against anything mysterious or supernatural, but as he explains again and again – the ghosts are ourselves, our pasts, they exist because of what we’ve left unfinished, confused or wronged.
 With his evidence for why these stories are told, and the patterns connected to their appearances, it’s not surprising that we have so many ubiquitous ghosts and tales.

-We made our history in a different way, an amalgam of what we brought with us and what we found when we came, how we destroyed and built up and dealt with the successes and guilts that accompanied it all.
-This explores the spaces that became significant for us – bridges, bars, battlefields, hotels, modern disasters, the iconic image and idea of the haunted house – why are these places connected to ghosts or eerie presences, and why do certain legends endure even when many of the details are provably incorrect?
+We made our history in a different way, an amalgam of what we brought with us and what we found when we came, how we destroyed and built up and dealt with the successes, failures, and guilt that accompanied it all.
+This explores the spaces that became significant in the US – bridges, bars, battlefields, hotels, modern disasters, the iconic image and idea of the haunted house – why are these places connected to ghosts or eerie presences, and why do certain legends endure even when many of the details are provably incorrect?

-To sum it up – look elsewhere for something blood-chillingly spooky, but this is the source if you want to know the real stories behind common fears and well-known scary tales like those that show up on American Horror Story.
+To sum it up – look elsewhere for something blood-chillingly spooky, but this is the source if you want to know the real stories behind common fears and well-known scary tales that have long captured the American imagination.